sergueik/springboot_study/basic-elk-kafka-cluster/README.md

 ### Background

+The continued commercial success of __AppDynamics__ since its __2008__ founding is a useful reminder that application observability is not merely a tooling exercise, but a persistent class of engineering problems that organizations have been willing to invest in for nearly two decades.

+in plain English it is

+* the observability is a stubborn systems problem rather than a fashionable enough to build a company around and remained commercially relevant since
+* customers kept paying

 Elasticsearch tracks asynchronous tracing in Kafka-based systems using distributed tracing, typically via Elastic APM, to link decoupled producers and consumers.
 Interceptors propagate trace metadata through Kafka headers, allowing end-to-end visibility of message flows.
 This enables monitoring of Kafka lag, latency, and message lifecycles in Kibana dashboards